adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 - By contrast, estimating depth from a single image requires the use of monocular depth cues such as
 	- line angles and perspective
+	- object sizes
-	- object sizes, image position, and atmospheric effects.
+	- image position, and atmospheric effects.

 Furthermore, a global viewof the scene may be needed to relate these effectively, whereas local disparity is sufficient for stereo.